Bloom Plugin Review: A Superb Email-Optin Form Plugin from Elegant Themes…

-After making a selection, you’ll be able to customise the design and make it your own.
-The customisation settings cover every aspect of the form, which gives you plenty of scope for personalisation.
+After making a selection, you’ll be able to customize the design and make it your own.
+The customization settings cover every aspect of the form, giving you plenty of scope for personalization.

-The floating preview button makes it very easy to see how your form looks, without the need to go elsewhere.
+The floating preview button makes it very easy to see how your form looks, without the need to switch tabs.

 Once you’re happy with its appearance, you can move on to configuring the display settings.

 Form Display Settings

 Depending on the type of form you choose, you’ll have different options for how it’s displayed.
-For the popup type, you can set the load-in animation from a range of options.
+For the pop-up type, you can set a load-in animation from a range of options.
 Other settings include the time delay before the form is shown, choosing the triggers for displaying the form, and whether to hide the form on mobile devices.

 Once you’ve finished with the display settings, your form will be shown on your website in accordance with your configuration.

 Setting Up Split Testing

 Setting up a split testing experiment to find the highest converting design and form settings is very straightforward.
-After clicking on the A/B testing icon for the form you want to optimise, you can create a variant.
+After clicking on the A/B testing icon for the form you want to optimize, you can create a variant.

-While you can’t choose a different template for your variant, you can customise the individual elements of the form.
-This allows you to change the colours and button text, and select a different trigger.
+While you can’t choose a different template for your variant, you can customize the individual elements of the form.
+This allows you to change the colors and form text.
+Selecting a different trigger is an option, too.

 All that’s left to do now is to sit back and monitor the performance of your forms through the statistics page.